 Thomas L. Vajda is Senior Advisor in the Bureau of South and Central Asian Affairs, overseeing U.S. policy towards and relations with the countries in the region.

-From October 2018 until July 2019, Mr. Vajda served as Acting Deputy Assistant Secretary for Security and Transnational Affairs in the Bureau of South and Central Asian Affairs, overseeing economic and security issues, resource and strategic planning, and Congressional relations across all the countries of South and Central Asia.
+From August 2019 to May 2020, Mr. Vajda was the Deputy Assistant Secretary with responsibility for India, Bangladesh, Nepal, Sri Lanka, Bhutan, and Maldives.
+From October 2018 until July 2019, he served as Acting Deputy Assistant Secretary for Security and Transnational Affairs in the Bureau of South and Central Asian Affairs.
 From July 2017 to October 2018, Mr. Vajda was Acting Deputy Assistant Secretary for South Asia.
 Prior to that, he served as U.S. Consul General in Mumbai from 2014-2017.

 Mr. Vajda joined the Foreign Service in 1991 and is a career member of the Senior Foreign Service with the rank of Minister Counselor.
 He has served overseas in Northeast and Southeast Asia, Central Europe, the Balkans, and at the State Department headquarters in Washington, DC.
 Prior to Mumbai, his previous postings included Deputy Chief of Mission in Rangoon, Burma (Myanmar), Director of the Middle East Partnership Initiative, and Deputy Coordinator for Assistance to the Middle East.